KASav1/Multi-Tools/README.md

 * Install python, preferably 3.8
 https://www.python.org/downloads/release/python-380/

-after that launch the software and have fun!
+After that go to the "src" folder, right click on "node_modules" and extract yourself here, then you go to the folder before and launch the "Multi Tools"

 ENJOY !